casetext/hatstall/README.md

 - `'redis'` - Puts invocation requests on a redis queue
 - `'lambda'` - Invokes functions in AWS Lambda
+- `'internal'` - Calls locavore directly.
+Pass in a `Locavore` instance.
 - `'console'` - Spits out the invocation requests on stdout.
 Useful for debugging.

 You get an invoker instance back from `hatstall()`.
 It has: